apache/spark/docs/sql-ref-syntax-qry-select-groupby.md

     Similarly, `GROUP BY GROUPING SETS ((warehouse, product), (product), ())` is semantically equivalent to the union of results of `GROUP BY warehouse, product`, `GROUP BY product` and global aggregate.

-    GROUPING SETS can be followed with normal expressions as well, such as `GROUP BY GROUPING SETS (warehouse, product)`.
-It generates one grouping set per non-empty subset of the given expressions, so `GROUP BY GROUPING SETS (warehouse, product)` is equivalent to `GROUP BY GROUPING SETS ((warehouse), (product))`.

     `GROUP BY warehouse, product GROUPING SETS((warehouse, producets), (warehouse))` is semantically equivalent to `GROUP BY GROUPING SETS((warehouse, produce), (warehouse))`.
 Under this grammar, the fields appearing in `GROUPING SETS`'s grouping_set must be a subset of the columns